wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/use-cases/privilege-abuse.rst

 Test the configuration
 ----------------------

-Perform the following on the monitored endpoint to test the configuration.
+Perform the following actions on the monitored endpoint to test the configuration.

 #.
 Switch to the user John: